 If you are playing at a live dealer table, the wheel will be a real wheel operated by a professional croupier and streamed live into your gameplay window.
 If you are playing virtual roulette, then the wheel is a computer-generated graphic, and the winning number is picked by a random number generator as soon as the wheel is set in motion for each game.

-As we carry out our European roulette review, you will notice that the second feature of the table is the betting mat.
+You will notice that the second feature of the table is the betting mat.
 At online casinos, whether you are playing at a live dealer table or a virtual table, the mat will appear as an interactive image so that players can place their bets by dragging and dropping chips to the desired location on the mat.

 The betting mat should be the same in every casino for this particular version of the game, other variations of roulette will contain slight differences in the mat layout, but fundamentally wherever you play European Roulette, you should find the mat looks the same.